1) Articles claiming today’s feminism goes beyond equality to [sinful attitudes], and you cannot.

 This one is misleading.
 God, except Jesus on earth, is not biologically male.
 And Christian feminists do not reject Jesus.

-If I reject the idea that God in heaven, the Father who carries in his womb (Isa 46:3-4) and gave birth (Deut 32:18), is exclusively male, in a certain sense I reject the concept of a male God.
+If I reject the idea that God in heaven, the Father who carries in his womb (Isa 46:3-4) and gave birth (Deut 32:18), is 100% male and 0% female, in a certain sense I reject the concept of a male God.
 But I accept Jesus: Christ, who took the form of a servant and humbled himself (Php 2:7-8) is male.

 (I also accept the notion that on earth, service is as suitable for men as for women.
 Jesus demonstrated that.
 But such service should be according to God’s plan, not according to human demands.
 If Jesus obeyed people, everyone would have asked Jesus to “zap” them luxuries.
 With His power over nature, Jesus could have.)